aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-html/_index.md

 POST https://api.aspose.cloud/v3.0/cells/convert/html
 ```

-> **Note** – The request must be sent as `multipart/form-data`.
+> **Note**: The request must be sent as `multipart/form-data`.
 The Excel file is the first part of the multipart body.

----

-### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.

 ## Request Parameters